apache/inlong-website/docs/en-us/quick_start.md

 When this command finished, you can use IDE import the project as maven project.

+You can skip to the next chapter, Deploy and Run, unless you plan to compile the proto file yourself.
+(Normally not needed, mvn will automatically download the protoc then build).

 If you want to use local `protoc` executable, you can change the configuration of `protobuf-maven-plugin` in `tubemq-core/pom.xml` as below

 ```xml